andrew/ultimate-awesome/README.md

 - [publicsectornl](https://github.com/j535d165/publicsectornl) - Open Source in the public sector in the Netherlands.
 - [Awesome-ReVanced](https://github.com/Jman-Github/Awesome-ReVanced) - A curated list of all ReVanced resources, patches and projects!.
 - [quora](https://github.com/learn-anything/quora) - Awesome Quora Topics.
-- [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [awesome-influencial-graph-papers](https://github.com/LFD-byte/awesome-influencial-graph-papers) - A collection of research papers on graph.
 - [awesome](https://github.com/LIT-Protocol/awesome) - A collection of projects using Lit Protocol.
 Add yours and get more visibility for your project! .
 - [awesome-lost-and-found](https://github.com/mikemybytes/awesome-lost-and-found) - A personal list of useful software engineering resources.